MohammedKamalAlsyd/Univariate-Linear-Regression-Without-Using-Scikit-Learn/README.md

 This Solution is Most Simple Solution

-Dataset is Take From Andrew NG Coure "Supervised Machine Learning: Regression and Classification" First Week Assignment
+Dataset is Take From Andrew NG Coure "Supervised Machine Learning: Regression and Classification" SecondWeek Assignment